-- A Smart Meter is unlikely to save you money, but installing one ensures your bills are always accurate and you never have to take meter readings.
+- Tip 5: A Smart Meter is unlikely to save you money, but installing one ensures your bills are always accurate and you never have to take meter readings.

 Should I Switch My Supplier?

-If you’re happy with the service your energy company provides, then there’s no need to change.
-Either call them up to negotiate a better deal or ask your broker for new prices.
+If you’re happy with the service your energy company provides to you, then there’s no need to change your supplier.
+Either call them to negotiate an improved deal or ask your broker for new prices.
 You will still need to switch your gas or electricity contract even if you stay with your current energy company.

 What Happens If I Do Nothing?

 If you don’t act once you receive your renewal letter, then your prices could move to “out of contract” rates depending on the terms of your current contract.
 You could see a three-fold increase in your tariff until you renew your agreement.

 Should I Get A Dual Fuel Tariff?

 You could save money by combining gas and electricity contract together, but it varies depending on your location.
 It’s best to get quotes for both single fuels and a combined tariff then compare the total price of both options.

 How Do I Find Out Who My Supplier Is?